openstf/adbkit-apkreader/README.md

 * **file** The path to the APK file.
 * Returns: A `Promise` that resolves with an `ApkReader` instance.

+#### reader.readContent(path)

+Reads the content of the given file inside the APK.

+* **path** The path to the file.
+For example, giving `'META-INF/MANIFEST.MF'` as the path would read the content of that file.
+* Returns: A `Promise` that resolves with a `Buffer` containing the full content of the file.

 #### reader.readManifest()